MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 await kernel.InvokePromptAsync("Specify which provided functions are needed to determine the color of the sky in Boston on a specified date.", new(settings))

-// Sample response: To determine the color of the sky in Boston on a specified date, first call the DateTimeUtils-GetCurrentUtcDateTime function to obtain the current date and time in UTC.
+// Sample response: To determine the color of the sky in Boston on a specified date, first call the DateTimeUtils-GetCurrentUtcDateTime function to obtain the
+// current date and time in UTC.
 Next, use the WeatherForecastUtils-GetWeatherForCity function, providing 'Boston' as the city name and the retrieved UTC date and time.
-These functions do not directly provide the sky's color, but the GetWeatherForCity function offers weather data, which can be used to infer the general sky condition (e.g., clear, cloudy, rainy).
+// These functions do not directly provide the sky's color, but the GetWeatherForCity function offers weather data, which can be used to infer the general sky condition (e.g., clear, cloudy, rainy).
 ```
 ::: zone-end

-# Function Invocation
+## Function Invocation
 Function invocation is a process of invoking functions by SK chosen or called by AI model.
 For more details on function invocation see [Function Invocation](./function-invocation.md).

+::: zone pivot="programming-language-python"

+## Coming soon

+More info coming soon.

+::: zone-end

+::: zone pivot="programming-language-java"

+## Coming soon

+More info coming soon.

+::: zone-end